 - How many enquiries happened in total within that bin

 - How many enquiries happened each month in each bin

 Number 2, the number of enquiries in each month in each bin, is more complicated.
 We need to partition by month and also by bin.
-For this we also use the FIRST function which if I’m being honest I don’t fully understand, Rickard Leeke supplied the formula and I have copied it.
-I have called the field EnqCountFormMonth and the formula is:
+For this we also use the FIRST function which to ensure only one value is returned per partition.
+Without FIRST the same value will return multiple times making the chart look strange with multiple values piled upon top of each other.

 There’s an explanation of the above formula at this post, with the explanation being “That just returns the result for the first row in the partition and NULL for all other rows”

 Unfortunately there’s more to do than just dragging and dropping the calculated fields.
-To begin drag the EnqCountForMonth pill to the Rows shelf – depending on the settings of AGG(EnqCountBins) this could give you a weird looking graph.
-If you are seeing weird results first thing to do is right click on the AGG(EnqCountsBins) pillnd make sure the option ‘Ignore in Table Calculations’ is NOT selected.
+Firstly drag the EnqCountForMonth pill to the Rows shelf – depending on the settings of AGG(EnqCountBins) this could give you a weird looking graph.
+If you are seeing weird results first thing to do is right click on the AGG(EnqCountsBins) pill and make sure the option ‘Ignore in Table Calculations’ is NOT selected.

 Next thing is to check the EnqCountForMonth is calculating along the correct partitions.
 Right click into the pill and set it to compute along the ListingId so the description is as follows: